Full 2014 Ram 2500 Review

 The 2014 Ram 2500 heavy-duty pickup is available in three cab styles: two-door regular, four-door Crew Cab and Mega Cab (a jumbo crew cab).
 The regular cabs come with a long bed only, while the Crew Cab has either a short or long cargo bed.
 The Mega Cab rides on the same wheelbase as the Crew Cab long bed, but it combines an even bigger cabin with a short bed.

-The regular cab comes in Tradesman or SLT trims; the Crew Cab in Tradesman, SLT, Laramie and Longhorn; and the Mega Cab in SLT, Laramie and Longhorn trims.
-The off-road-themed Power Wagon Crew Cab will return later in the 2014 model year; it will feature a revamped suspension and come standard with the 6.4-liter V8.
+The regular cab comes in Tradesman or SLT trims; the Crew Cab in Tradesman, SLT, Power Wagon, Laramie and Longhorn; and the Mega Cab in SLT, Laramie and Longhorn trims.

 The Tradesman is the most basic Ram 2500 and comes with 17-inch steel wheels, black grille/bumpers, power heated mirrors, a 40/20/40-split front bench seat, air-conditioning, cruise control, a tilt steering wheel and a six-speaker stereo with USB/iPod integration and an auxiliary audio input.
 Vinyl upholstery and flooring are standard, but a cloth bench seat is a no-cost option.
 Power windows and door locks are standard on Crew Cab models, while regular cabs have manual controls.